toptensoftware/mk.js/readme.md

 assert.equal(this.message, "apples are green")
 ```

-Variables can be any JavaScript type, but note that callback lambdas
+Variables can be any JavaScript type.

-in arrays and objects are not recursively called.
+Note however that callback lambdas in arrays and objects are not recursively called.

 To dynamically generate the content of the array do this: